- How will flu season impact the COVID-19 pandemic?

-The flu vaccine helps protect you, your loved ones and your community from flu.
+The flu vaccine helps protect you, your loved ones and your community from the flu.
 More people vaccinated means more people are protected.
 The flu vaccine also has been shown to help prevent serious medical events associated with some chronic conditions, like heart and lung disease, and diabetes.

 You can schedule an appointment to get a flu vaccine either at your primary care physician’s office or at one of our Immediate Care Centers.
-Appointments are required at all locations.
+Appointments are required at all primary care physician locations.
 We take every precaution to offer flu vaccines in a safe environment with minimal contact.
 You can also go to your local pharmacy to get the vaccine.

 Vaccination is strongly recommended for:

-- Children ages 6 months to 18 years
+- Children ages 6 months and older

 - People who are pregnant